-2017 VIM RIVER DRAINAGE ISTENCE FISHING

-State Emergency Order Effective Date Actions

-EO 3-S-WR-01-17 Multiple effective dates depending on area of Kuskokwim River (May 20, 2017 - June 4, 2017) Subsistence fishing with gillnets in the Kuskokwim River will be closed during the following times and areas: • Beginning 12:01 a.m.
-Saturday, May 20, 2017, the Kuskokwim River Drainage from the Yukon Delta NWR boundary at the mouth of the Kuskokwim River to ADF&G markers approximately one-half mile upstream of the Tuluksak River mouth; • Beginning 12:01 a.m.
-Thursday, May 25, 2017, from the ADF&G markers approximately one-half mile upstream of the Tuluksak River mouth to the Yukon Delta Refuge boundary near Aniak; • Beginning 12:01 a.m.
-Thursday, June 1, 2017, from the Yukon Delta Refuge boundary near Aniak to the ADF&G regulatory markers near the Holitna River mouth; and • Beginning 12:01 a.m.
+2017 KUSKOKWIM RIVER DRAINAGE SUBSISTENCE FISHING State Emergency Order Effective Date Actions EO 3-S-WR-01-17 Multiple effective dates depending on area of Kuskokwim River (May 20, 2017 - June 4, 2017) Subsistence fishing with gillnets in the Kuskokwim River will be closed during the following times and areas: Beginning 12:01 a.m.
+Saturday, May 20, 2017, the Kuskokwim River Drainage from the Yukon Delta NWR boundary at the mouth of the Kuskokwim River to ADF&G markers approximately one-half mile upstream of the Tuluksak River mouth; Beginning 12:01 a.m.
+Thursday, May 25, 2017, from the ADF&G markers approximately one-half mile upstream of the Tuluksak River mouth to the Yukon Delta Refuge boundary near Aniak; Beginning 12:01 a.m.
+Thursday, June 1, 2017, from the Yukon Delta Refuge boundary near Aniak; Beginning 12:01 a.m.
+Thursday, June 1, 2017, from the Yukon Delta Refuge boundary near Aniak; Beginning 12:01 a.m.
 Sunday, June 4, 2017, upstream of the ADF&G regulatory markers located near the Holitna River mouth to the headwaters of the Kuskokwim River.
-The following subsistence fishing restrictions and tributary gillnet fishing closures will also go into effect beginning 12:01 a.m.
-Saturday, May 20, 2017, until further notice: • The Kwethluk River drainage including its confluence with Kuskokuak Slough and downstream to ADF&G regulatory markers located at the downstream mouth of the slough. • The Kasigluk and Kisaralik river drainages including Old Kuskokuak Slough to ADF&G regulatory markers at the confluence of Old Kuskokuak Slough with Kuskokuak Slough. • The Tuluksak River drainage including its confluence with the Kuskokwim River and downstream approximately 1-mile to ADF&G regulatory markers at its confluence with the Kuskokwim River and its confluence with the Kuskokwim River drainage including its confluence with the Kuskokwim River and downstream approximately 1-mile to ADF&G regulatory markers at its confluence with the Kuskokwim River.
+Saturday, May 20, 2017, until further notice: The Kwethluk River drainage including its confluence with Kuskokuak Slough and downstream to ADF&G regulatory markers located at the downstream mouth of the slough.
+The Kasigluk and Kisaralik river drainages including Old Kuskokuak Slough to ADF&G regulatory markers at the confluence of Old Kuskokuak Slough with Kuskokuak Slough.
+The Tuluksak River drainage including its confluence with the Kuskokwim River and downstream approximately 1-mile to ADF&G regulatory markers.
+The Aniak River drainage to ADF&G regulatory markers at its confluence with the Kuskokwim River.
+Additionally, subsistence fishing with hook and line for Chinook Salmon will close until further notice.
+Subsistence fishing with dip nets and beach seines is currently allowed until further notice.
+Any Chinook salmon caught in a dip net or beach seine must be returned immediately to the water alive.